wangraym/Connect6/README.md

  - Moves must be made within 1 second
  - Ties are broken by the program that took less overall time in the game

+ I got a lot of insight about how to solve this challenge from here: https://www.aaai.org/Papers/Symposia/Fall/1993/FS-93-02/FS93-02-001.pdf

 # Strategy